Fatherhood can be an incredibly challenging yet fulfilling and rewarding journey.

 Give Them Undivided Attention

 Ask them questions.
-Listen to their stories, even if you’d much rather do something else after a long day.
+Listen to their stories, even if you’d rather do something else after a long day.

 Well, you don’t have to.
 Just act surprised and go along.
 See how their eyes sparkle when you show interest in their stories.